kikoking1/ec2-crud-app-projectshare-tutorial/README.md

 ```

 ## Upload the web application
-1. Clone this repo locally
+1. Clone this repo locally.
 2. Create an env.ini file in the root of the project with the following contents (make sure the password is the userdb password from your paramater store):
 ```
 [db]